Header

 Prog Reviewer

-The album's title tune is an almost unbearably sad elegy on the demise of classic progressive rock, with moving contributions on both sax and flute by David Jackson.
+The album's title tune is an almost unbearably sad elegy on the demise of classic progressive rock, with moving contributions on sax and flute by David Jackson.
 Only a few days ago I happened to be talking to an aspiring rock musician who complained she had quit the London music scene in disgust, because just as Tillison says her manager wanted her to 'sell [her] dreams to the mainstream's sway' and 'mould [her] lives to a typecast for today'.
-Virtually all the bands you will see on TV are completely manufactured.
-Still, websites such as this one offer all the proof you need prog is not some forgotten genre we have to sneak a listen to 'in our darkened homes'!
+Virtually all bands you see on TV are completely manufactured.
+Still, websites such as this one offer all the proof you need that prog is definitely not some forgotten genre we have to sneak a listen to 'in our darkened homes'!
 Perhaps Tillison wrote his elegy in the early 1990s, when truly imaginative prog was very hard to come by?

 Rating: three and a half stars.